RnewGrab Deal : Flat 20% off on live classes - SCHEDULE CALL Rnew

 10. Puppet

-Puppet is an open-source tool and ensures that all the configurations are applied everywhere in developing software.
-That is why it is also considered a great DevOps program for managing multiple servers.
+What is Puppet?
+It is an open-source tool that ensures all configurations are applied everywhere in developing software.
+That is why it is also considered a great DevOps tool for managing multiple servers.

 Key Features: